LeonPfenning/pi_udp_camera/README.md

-# Raspberry & Pi Camera as UDP Camera
+# Raspberry & Pi Camera as ethernet camera
 A server client application to use a raspberry pi and a CSI-camera as ethernet camera.
 The project is mostly designed for computer vision applications.
 Single uncompressed ("still") images can be polled by the Client.

-A basic interface between the computer and the raspberry pi is provided to initialize/set the camera-configuration (resolution, binning, image format, ...) and control the exposure time.
-This project allows to use a raspberry pi + camera similar to an industrial ethernet camera.